 Today, Epos Now is used by 30,000 businesses in 103 countries, and the company even has quite a few big-name clients such as Disney Pictures, Universal and Yankee Candle.

-- Want to try Epos Now?
-Check out the website here
+Want to try Epos Now?
+Check out their Black Friday Special Offer Here.

 So let’s take a closer look at this UK-based POS outfit to see how it stacks up against the competition, and find out whether it’s the right fit for your business.